 Maybe scouring the street for a lucky penny or combing through a field to find a four-leaf clover is the antidote to their doldrums.

 Maybe they don’t find one, so you secretly drop a penny of your own and let them pick it up, ’cause you read Harry Potter and remember the ole’ Felix Felicis switcheroo that worked on Ron.

-Want a fun activity that’s sure to take anyone’s mind off their woes?
+Want a fun activity to take anyone’s mind off their woes?

-Make up a dance to your friend’s favorite song, or try to copy the existing choreography.
+Make a dance to your friend’s favorite song, or copy the existing choreography.

 Often when we do things for other people, we are the ones that benefit the most.